Getting Out

 Did people fall again?
 Of course.
 God, though, is pretty strong in the area of lost causes, and many in CR only ever viewed themselves as lost causes.
 God, therefore, had a lot to work with.

 Does CR just automatically “flip-the-switch”?
 Of course not.
-It does, however, take a person’s pain and life experiences and mold it into a follower of Jesus Christ who has true empathy for the struggles of others.
+It does, however, take a person’s pain and experiences and mold it into a follower of Jesus Christ who has true empathy for the struggles of others.

 One of the “features” of CR is the recovery story.
 Here, a person shares their story from all the hard, painful, and even humiliating things that became an addiction, to the breakdown of pride that lead them to Christ, which led them on a lifelong journey of recovery.